-Creating deadlines for a sale, gift, or any kind of deals you need to close, leads to bigger potential of success.
+Creating deadlines for a sale, gift, or any kind of deal you need to close, leads to a bigger potential of success.
 Including a sense of urgency in your emails will help encourage readers to take immediate action.
-Take this: even if you have a stellar content for a product to sell, if a reader has a reason to delay the action, he/she will most probably will get it done later.
+Take this: even if you have stellar content for a product to sell, if a reader has a reason to delay the action, he/she will most probably get it done later.
 The result?
 Your email will sit in their inboxes for God knows how long.

 13. Triple Proofread